microsoft/azure-genai-design-patterns/patterns/01-large-document-summarization/README.md

 ---
 #### Approach

-The common approach is to split large documents into chunks do summarization on each chunk in sequence, and later, summarize the final chunk to get final summary
+The Sequential chunking approach is to split large documents into chunks where each chunk is processed seuquentialy, processed chunk summary is provided as an input to next chunk

 #### Implementation

-This pattern can be implemented using "Refine" pattern in langchain library to summarize large documents, "Refine Pattern" pattern has the capability to keep the context of previous chunk summaries thus preventing the loss of information
+This pattern can be implemented to summarize large documents,and has the capability process chunks in Sequence.The Sequence chunk summarization approach summarizes the document chunks with input from previous chunk, this enables the sumamry to keep context of previous chunk.
+As you can see from the below flow, the final chunk summary will have context from all previous chunks

 The below flow provides the sequential flow where chunks can be proceesed in sequence with Open AI, each chunk is processed with sumamry of previous chunk

 <img width="725" alt="image" src="https://github.com/microsoft/azure-openai-design-patterns/assets/50298139/c6b22552-b5f9-44ed-b80e-c561dbd9678f">

-**Langchain Example**

-Please refer to below GitHub repositories for langchain summarization examples
+This pattern can be implemented using langchain library method "Refine".Please refer to below GitHub repository foran example

 **1 -** https://github.com/microsoft/OpenAIWorkshop/blob/main/scenarios/powerapp_and_python/python/Langchain_Summarization.ipynb